Kavignon/shoe-flash-sales/README.md

 - **Docker Support**: Includes a Dockerfile to containerize the application, with TLS certificates and database migration handling.
 - **ActionCable**: Real-time features with WebSockets support.
 - **Minitest**: A testing framework for writing tests.
-- **FriendlyId**: Enhances the default Rails ID handling with user-friendly URLs.
-- **Faker**: Generates fake data for development and testing.
 - **Rubocop**: Provides code linting and formatting with support for performance and Rails-specific rules.

 ## Getting Started